tyrellto/basketball-free-throw-prediction/README.md

 ### Project Overview:
 The primary objective was to predict and determine whether a person is going to make a free throw based on their skeletal movement.
+This is an interesting problem because everyone's body proportions are unique, so finding a prototype for both holistic and individual predictions would be novel.

 **My role was the lead machine learning engineer in my group that proposed and led the data acquisition phase and the model designing phase.**